telerik/document-processing-docs/libraries/radspreadprocessing/working-with-workbooks/create-open-and-save-workbooks.md

-More information about import is available in the [Formats and Conversion]({%slug radspreadprocessing-formats-and-conversion-general-information%}) section.
+>note Additional examples about import are available in the [Import/Load and Export/Save RadSpreadProcessing Workbook]({%slug import-export-save-load-workbook%}) knowledge base article.

 ## Save a Workbook

-__RadSpreadProcessing__ also allows you to save a workbook into a XLSX, XLS, CSV, TXT, and PDF formats.
-To export a workbook, you need to instantiate the format provider you would like to use and invoke its __Export()__ method. __Example 3__ demonstrates how to export an existing Workbook to a XLSX file.
+__RadSpreadProcessing__ also allows you to save a workbook into a `XLSX`, `XLS`, `CSV`, `TXT`, and `PDF` file formats as well as into a `DataTable` object.

+To export a workbook, you need to instantiate the [FormatProvider]({%slug radspreadprocessing-formats-and-conversion-general-information%}) you would like to use and invoke its __Export()__ method.

+__Example 3__ demonstrates how to export an existing Workbook to a `XLSX` file.
 The snippet creates a new workbook with a single worksheet.
-Further, it creates a __XlsxFormatProvider__ and invokes its __Export()__ method.
+Further, it creates a [XlsxFormatProvider]({%slug radspreadprocessing-formats-and-conversion-xlsx-xlsxformatprovider%}) object and invokes its `public void Export(Workbook workbook, Stream output)`.
 Saving to the other formats is done in the same way, using a different format provider class.

 #### __[C#] Example 3: Save XLSX file__